magic-modules/no-spy/example/pages/index.md

 ### activate

-to activate Gdpr, add it to the list of hoisted modules
+to activate NoSpy, add it to the list of hoisted modules

 ```
 // src/config.mjs
 export default {
   // ... other config variables

-  HOIST: ['Gdpr'],
+  HOIST: ['NoSpy'],
 }
 ```